soulgraph/soulscript-spec/README.md

 Using soulscript, we can safely reconstruct the prompt for each LLM call with the most up-to-date representation of the agent's personality.
 We can select just the characteristics we need to build that specific personality filter (i.e. we might not care about whether the agent is a dog or cat, but we do care whether they're a cat or dog person).

-## How soulgraph benefits from the adoption of soulscript
+## Soulgraph & soulscript

 Soulgraph is a platform, with a token on Solana, that enables developers to add persistent, user-bound memory, real-time comms and other "soft-skills" to their agents without having to set up their own infra.
-If popular agent frameworks (and in turn, developers) adopt soulscript, it makes our lives much easier when it comes to building integrations.